Yusheng-Hu/Position-Pure-Algorithm/README.md

 The algorithm utilizes an **iterative state machine** to eliminate recursion overhead and leverages **hardware affinity binding** via the Windows API to minimize context-switching noise, with performance verified to nanosecond-level accuracy through **high-precision benchmarking**.

+20260703:
+The efficiency of the Heaps algorithm was underestimated due to oversight in the checksum check.
+Therefore, the data has been corrected to version 1.X.
+**By using a pre-compiled N, the Position Pure algorithm can achieve a speedup of approximately 6 times compared to the Heaps algorithm.
+I will modify it as soon as possible.**

 [//]: # (UNIQUE_PP_ALGO_BENCHMARK_AMD_START)

 **Last Run:** Fri Jul 03 05:10:11 2026 UTC / Fri Jul 03 13:10:11 2026 (UTC+8)